We provide child-centered, family-focused and community-based services.

 School-based services include but are not limited to:

 Please contact us with questions.
-We will work with you to prearrange Medicaid, Title XX, insurance and other payment options.
+We will work with you to prearrange Medicaid, insurance, sliding fee and other payment options.
 Call us or email us to get started.

 520 North Chestnut Street, Ravenna, Ohio 44266, United States